ma08/ma08.github.com/_posts/2014-08-02-It-has-begun.md

 $ find <foldername> -type f  -name '*html' -printf '%p ' | xargs sed -i 's/\"\//\"/g'
 {% endhighlight %}

-This might not be the right way of things to do but it sure worked.
+This might not be the right way to do things but it sure worked.
 Feel free to point out any [sloth that was dropped on the head as a baby retardation levels in my code](https://lkml.org/lkml/2014/7/24/584).

 In the end I didn't use `JekyllBootstrap` at all but it's an awesome setup to startoff with.
 I used [plain jekyll](http://jekyllrb.com/) and forked off [some bloke's theme](https://github.com/vinitkumar/gcode) I found [on reddit](http://www.reddit.com/r/Jekyll/comments/29j38y/gcode_a_clean_and_simple_theme_for_jekyll_based/) which was just budding.
 If you feel like using it, don't.
 I had to change lots of stuff to get it to work.
 I would advise to pick any of the popular themes.